tmysoft/tmy-wordpress/README.md

 ## Configure the language swither location

-The language switcher could be placed at multiple places, in Settings -> TMY Setup, you can put it in:
+The language switcher could be placed at multiple places, in TMY Globalization -> TMY Setup, you can put it in:

 1. In Title
 2. In Tagline